Immigrating to Hungary for permanent residency: pros and cons

 Required documents for a registration certificate include:

-- an ID card or passport;
+- ID card or passport;

 - proof of accommodation in Hungary;